 2

 Surgery can help, but has limits: Surgical resection is the only potentially curative treatment.
-Surgical resection is only an option in local and regional cases which represent approximately 50% of diagnoses.
-However, only ~15% of patients are eligible for surgery, because the extent of tumor growth and its invasion of other important local organs often precludes effective resection.
+However, only ~15% of all patients are eligible for surgery because the extent of tumor growth and its invasion of other important local organs often precludes effective resection.

 3

-Drug transport to the tumor faces barriers: Pancreatic tumors largely lack blood vessels, the typical method for delivering and transporting drugs.
-They are also heterogeneous in nature and encased in a fibrotic stromal shell.
+Drug transport to the tumor faces barriers: Pancreatic tumors have poor blood supply, the typical method for transporting drugs.
+They are also heterogeneous in nature and encased in fibrotic stromal tissue.
 These obstructions often lead to poor response to drug therapy.

 4

-Focal Medical’s approach may be a better way: If the targeted delivery of anti-cancer agents to locally advanced tumors could shrink otherwise non-resectable pancreatic tumors away from adjacent blood vessels and other organs, more patients could undergo resection, the only potentially curative treatment for pancreatic cancer.
+Focal Medical’s approach may be a better way: If the targeted delivery of gemcitabine to locally advanced tumors could shrink otherwise nonresectable pancreatic tumors away from adjacent blood vessels and other organs, a patient might undergo resection, the only potentially curative treatment for pancreatic cancer.

 Our plans to revolutionize pancreatic cancer treatment are built on groundbreaking work from cancer laboratories at UNC-Chapel Hill.